(Updated on 15/08/2022)

 Where gates stand for ever shut, till the world is mended.“

-The two songs contrast each other, one inspiring dread and fear, the other, strength and courage.
-Frodo actually fears that the Wight’s song has turned him to stone, while Bombadil describes his own verses as “strong”.
+The two songs contrast each other, one inspiring darkness, dread and fear, the other mending, strength and courage, in a battle of styles and cores that adds another element to “Fog On The Barrow-Downs”.
+Frodo actually fears that the wight’s song has turned him to stone, while Bombadil describes his own verses as “strong”.
 Of course, it’s still Tom Bombadil singing nonsense rhymes, and it’s bound to grate.
 The entire structure of this chapter bares such a very precise similarity to “The Old Forest”, which maybe only becomes obvious with this moment of rescue, that the reader might be inclined to feel let down.
 The hobbits enter a dangerous new area without enough heed for the coming threats, they wonder off their chosen path, they are waylaid and nearly killed by a supernatural entity, they are rescued by a deus ex machina incarnate in the form of Tom, and they get shown safely out.
 The specific tone and surroundings are different, but the story is much the same, and that isn’t to Tolkien’s credit.
 One wonders if maybe the hobbits, through the actions of Frodo, should have made good their own rescue here, thus proving that they are growing as characters.
 Or, while maintaining the structure, maybe the rescuer could have been Aragorn, though this would have mangled the following two chapters.

 Tom must have been following the hobbits at a distance to have helped them out like this.
 Or maybe he really is just God.
 He’s able to defeat the wight with a song, further deepening the mystery surrounding him.
 This sort of stuff, the power of music over things, is explored further in parts of The Silmarillion, and we’ll see some more examples of it in The Lord of the Rings later.
 It’s not an original device for Tolkien to use either and I’m not a gigantic fan of it: it seems a bit of a cop out in these kind of instances.

-Thinking about it, I wonder why Bombadil didn’t just accompany the hobbits the whole time.
+Thinking about it, I wonder now why Bombadil didn’t just accompany the hobbits the whole time.
 He must have realised how hopeless they were by themselves and he ends up bringing them nearly all the way to Bree anyway.
 But then again, he is just so uncaring about things everyone else is taking with the utmost seriousness.
 The Ring, the quest, the dangers surrounding his home, it’s all so much noise to Bombadil, who comes when he’s needed and departs just as quickly, as if the work was just a trifle to him he is already forgetting.
-It’s another reason that he’s just annoying.
+It’s another reason that I find him a bit annoying.

 Oh and the hobbits, apparently, haven’t even considered that fighting may be necessary in their quest up to this point.
 They’ve been dodging Black Riders, evil trees and the bodily remains of ancient nobility possessed by evil spirits and they haven’t considered the idea they have to defend themselves?
 Well, they are still hobbits, epic quest or no epic quest.
 Bilbo left home without a handkerchief.
 These guys left without swords.

-There’s also the brooch that Tom fishes out of the barrow, deciding to bring it back to Goldberry, but not before reflecting on the woman who wore it, thousands of years ago.
+There’s also the brooch that Tom fishes out of the barrow, deciding to bring it back to Goldberry, but not before reflecting on the woman who wore it, thousands of years ago: “Fair was she who long ago wore this on her shoulder.
+Goldberry shall wear it now, and we will not forget her!”
 It’s clearly implied that this was someone that Tom knew, and is a rare moment of sadness from the character.
 But the moment passes quickly enough, just another layer of the Tom Bombadil mystery.

 The party, led by Bombadil, reaches the main road – the Great East Road that they were apparently aiming for the whole time – and we’re back to normality.
 Suddenly, they have to start worrying about Black Riders again but that seems reasonable after the adversaries they’ve faced in the last few chapters.
 Scary men on horses?
 Try being eaten by a tree.